RouninMedia/DaNIS3H-Declarative-Events/README.md

-# Declarative Events in DaNIS3H Markup Components
+# DaNIS3H Declarative Events (in DaNIS3H Markup Components)

 **DaNIS3H Declarative Events** enable multiple javascript event listeners (including multiple javascript event listeners of the same type) to be attached to DOM Elements while maintaining a _Separation of Concerns_.